Netaji Nagar College: Departments and courses

 The college offers different undergraduate and postgraduate courses and aims at imparting education to the undergraduates and postgraduates of upper-, lower- and middle-class people of Kolkata and its adjoining areas.

 Arts

-Arts faculty consists of departments of Bengali, English, History, Journalism & Mass Communication, and Geography.
+Arts faculty consists of departments of Bengali, English, Education, Economics, History, Political Science, Journalism & Mass Communication, and Geography.

 Accreditation

 NAAC- The college was accredited by the National Assessment and Accreditation Council in 2007 and re-accredited in 2016 with a B+ grade.

 RUSA-The Rashtriya Uchhatara Shiksha Abhiyan grant was also received by the college.